what does silk do to your face

 Reduces Wrinkles and Creases

-Investing in a silk pillowcase can help reduce costs on beauty treatments.
+Investing in a silk bedding can help reduce costs on beauty treatments.
 Because silk is smooth, it is gentle on the skin and ensures that there is little to no friction.

 This lack of friction prevents strain or pressure on the face that could lead to temporary sleep lines and creases.